-Whether you have a little one who’s just beginning to learn in preschool, or a first grader who could use some review, there’s an easy way to make practicing writing and counting exciting — not a chore.
+Whether you have a little one who’s in preschool, or a rising first grader who could use some review, there’s an easy way to make practicing writing and counting exciting — not a chore.

 The Scholastic Early Learners Write and Wipe books reinforce these fundamental skills with colorful exercises designed to make learning feel like a game, and they’re reusable, so you can revisit them as often as you’d like.

-Here are three ways these books make learning the essentials a whole lot easier (and affordable) for your kids.
+Here are three ways these books make learning the essentials a whole lot easier (and affordable) for your child.

 For more book and reading ideas, sign up for our Scholastic Parents newsletter.

 1. They’re learning disguised as play.